How to read a clinical trial listing using Antidote’s matching tool

 After you answer a few questions, you'll see a list of clinical trial options that you may be eligible for.
+The results can be filtered by phase and trial type.

 Trial type: You'll also see here whether a trial is interventional or observational.